 Chiswick Confined – My Corona blog Week 16

-Keith Richards, writer and resident of Chiswick, living on his own, has been writing a diary of his Corona lock down.
-Beginning on 24 March, he’s been documenting the experience from his last pint in a pub onwards.
+Keith Richards, writer and resident of Chiswick, living on his own, is writing a diary of his Corona lock down.
+Beginning on 24 March 2020, he’s been documenting the experience from his last pint in a pub onwards.

 Image above: Keith downing his first post-lockdown pint; The Raven pub

 “You shall be free indeed when your days are not without a care, nor your nights without a want and a grief, but rather when these things girdle your life and yet you rise above them naked and unbound.”

 Day 104 – Monday 6 July 2020 – Cheers!

 It was on Friday 20 March that I had my last pre-Covid Lockdown pint at my local, which is, as I am sure every reader is aware by now, The Raven by Stamford Brook tube.
 On Saturday 4 July landlord Dave Finan welcomed me back in for my first proper pint for 104 days.
 It was actually on Tuesday 24 March that I posted my first blog and entitled it ‘Chiswick Confined’, for obvious reasons.
 In that first edition I said, “This will be the record of my time here in Chiswick, West London: how I cope and what I see round about me.”

 Eighty separate blog posts later, (16 of them published here on The Chiswick Calendar as well as on my own blog) this will be the last one under that title as, the pubs being open, I can no longer call myself ‘confined’.
 Any stroll along the High Road will also confirm that Chiswick itself is no longer restricted, even if it is still distanced.
 Don’t even ask ‘what if there is another lock down for a second wave’?
 The possibility of that remains a concern but let’s just say we will cross that particular bridge if and when we come to it.